Blocking ads removes funding from us!

 Siri can also be used to interact with Apple Music and Apple Podcasts.
 Supported actions include starting playback, asking what the current song is called, and fast-forwarding and rewinding.
 Alternatively, AirPlay 2 is available for control.
 More on that later.

-A total of four microphones have been integrated for conversations with the language assistant.
-They are installed around the speaker, which means that commands from any direction can be easily Proproblems can be understood without error.
-In addition, Siri recognizes the code word even with very loud music and then turns it down accordingly.
-The four microphones also enable phone calls via the Apple HomePod mini.
-However, the iPhone must be nearby again.
-In my test phase, I was always clearly audible to my counterpart.
-Even if I moved further away, I was still easily understood by the person I was talking to.
+A total of four microphones have been integrated for conversations with the voice assistant.
+They are installed around the speaker, which means that commands from any direction are received without any problems.
+In addition, Siri recognizes the code word even when the music is very loud and then turns it down accordingly.
+The four microphones also enable you to make phone calls via the Apple HomePod mini.
+However, the iPhone must be nearby.
+During my test phase, I was always clearly audible to the person I was speaking to.
+Even when I moved further away, the person I was talking to still understood me without any problems.

-As some may have gleaned, Siri can only issue commands to Apple Music and Apple Podcasts.
-Third-party apps therefore have to fall back on AirPlay 2, which is the Chromecast counterpart from Cupertino.
-To be able to use AirPlay 2, you have to be on the same network as the small HomePod with an iPhone, iPad or Mac.
-The playback can then be stored quickly and easily using the associated menu.
+As some of you may have already figured out, Siri can only give commands to Apple Music and Apple Podcasts.
+Third-party apps therefore have to use AirPlay 2, which is the Chromecast counterpart from Cupertino.
+To use AirPlay 2, you have to have an iPhone, iPad or Mac on the same network as the small HomePod.
+Then playback can be quickly and easily stopped using the associated menu.
 In my test, I never noticed a crash or a dropout.
-But the best thing about the whole thing is that the HomePod mini can also play with you thanks to AirPlay 2 Proproducts from other manufacturers.
+The best thing about the whole thing is that the HomePod mini can also communicate with products from other manufacturers thanks to AirPlay 2.

 I'm less enthusiastic about the well-advertised handoff feature.
 In theory, thanks to this, it should be possible to hold an iPhone to the HomePod mini and then continue the music or podcast there.
 The whole thing should also work the other way round.
 That worked out quite well in the first few days after unboxing, but then somehow not anymore.
 No matter how I approached the speaker with the iPhone, it was no longer recognized.
 The icing on the cake was that I just put my iPhone on the desk and the playback was unintentionally pulled back from the HomePod to the phone.
 When I wanted to reverse the step, of course, nothing happened again.